 - If you were trespassing on the dog owner's property

-If you've been injured in a dog bite attack, please contact the Law Office of Anthony D. Castelli using the form on the right side of the page or call (513) 621-2345 today to schedule a free consultation.
+If you've been injured in a dog bite attack, please contact the Law Office of Anthony D. Castelli at (513) 621-2345 today to schedule a free consultation.
 Mr. Castelli serves clients in Cincinnati and throughout Ohio.